sofiageo/eionet.xmlconv/REST-API.md

 ## 4 Security
  We have implemented a way to secure the end points utilizing JWT tokens and Spring Security Framework.
- Below you can find implementation details  as well as a secured endpoint which can be used for testing the mechanism.
+ Below you can find implementation details  as well as a secured endpoint which can be used for testing the mechanism.<br>
  **Important Note:** This is a proof of concept  to get us started regarding how to secure the endpoints.